How to Renew a Driving Licence That Has Expired?

 Your new photocard licence should arrive at the address you provided in about three weeks if it’s done by post or in person, or one week if you did it online.
 You can continue driving while you wait for your new photocard, all you need is the confirmation that you have applied for it.

-Keep in mind that special conditions apply when renewing your driving licence if you are over 70 years of age, have a 5-year bus or lorry licence, or a short-term medical driving licence.
+Keep in mind that special conditions apply when renewing your driving licence over 70 years of age, have a 5-year bus or lorry licence, or a short-term medical driving licence.
 Check the DVLA website if you meet any of these conditions.

 Conclusion